Non-Asymptotic Analysis of Tangent Space Perturbation: Products of Bounded Random Matrices

 \subsection{Curvature Term: $CC^T$}

 Begin by recalling the notation used for the curvature constants,

-The constant $K_i$ quantifies the curvature in codimension $i$, for $i = (d+1),$ $\dots,D$.
+The constant $K_i$ quantifies the curvature in normal direction $i$, for $i = (d+1),$ $\dots,D$.
 The overall compounded curvature of the local model is quantified by $K$ and is a natural result of our use of the Frobenius norm.
 We note that $K_iK_j = K_{nn}^{ij} + K_{mn}^{ij}$.
 We also recall the positive constants

 Our strategy for bounding the matrix norm $\|U_2^T \frac{1}{N}(C-\overline{C})(C-\overline{C})^T U_2\|_F$ begins with the observation that $\frac{1}{N}(C-\overline{C})(C-\overline{C})^T$ is a sample mean of $N$ covariance matrices of the vectors $(c^{(k)}-\overline{c})$, $k=1,\dots,N$.
 That is,